starnowski/posmulten-ddl/README.md

     -h, --help                  Prints the usage information
         --createScriptPath      Sets path for a script that contains DDL statements that create a shared schema strategy.
 By default, a file with the name create_script.sql is being created in the current directory.
         --dropScripPath         Sets path for a script that contains DDL statements that drop a shared schema strategy.
 By default, a file with the name drop_script.sql is being created in the current directory.
+        --jarVersion            Sets version of jar file that should be used to generate ddl statements.
+                                To check what version is available please check https://search.maven.org/artifact/com.github.starnowski.posmulten.configuration/configuration-jar site.
 ```

 EXAMPLES: